rainestorme/murkmod/docs/plugin_dev.md

 To add a plugin to this repository (for easy download from mush), just fork the repo, add the file in `/plugins/` and make a PR.
 I'll review it and merge it if it doesn't do anything malicious.

 The second comment at the top defines the type of the plugin.
-There are threeplugin types:
+There are three plugin types:

 - `menu_plugin`
 - `daemon_plugin`